 Cheaper isn't always better.
 I feel like Baselang has advantages that makes the price harder to compare to finding your own tutors.

 - Teacher Quality and Transparency: Baselang already vetted the teachers, so you don't have to go through what could be multiple teachers to find someone good.
-Furthermore all reviews that students complete after each session is published instantly on this page.
+Furthermore all reviews that students complete after each session is published instantly.

 - Convenience: I must admit I always found italki convenient when booking tutors, but Baselang just took it to a whole other level.
 During my case study, I successfully booked and completed a tutoring lesson on Baselang within 5 minutes of it starting, I'm not sure even italki instant tutoring is that fast!
 Booking is also faster and easier, and you can have lessons almost around the clock without being restricted by your single italki-teacher's schedule.